matrix-org/synapse/docs/admin_api/rooms.md

     - `active` - The process is purging the room from database.
     - `complete` - The process has completed successfully.
     - `failed` - The process is aborted, an error has occurred.
+  - `error` - A string that shows an error message if `status` is `failed`.
+Otherwise this field is hidden.
   - `result` - An object containing information about the result of shutting down the room.
     *Note:* The result is shown after removing the room members.
 The delete process can still be running.
 Please pay attention to the `status`.